saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 Used to increase the pressure to the suction of the boiler feed pumps.

 ### Gland Steam Condensers
 Used to recover heat from the steam used in the plant's gland steam system.
+Uses condensate in order to cool the steam and heat the condensate.

 ### Air Ejector Condensers
 Used to recover heat from the steam in the main condenser's air removal system.

+### De-aerator
+An open heater where oxygen and other non-condensable gases are removed from the condensate in order to minimize corrosion in downstream equipment.

+### Hot Surge Tank
+Where condensate is collected after leaving the de-aerator.
+At this point, the condensate can be considered "feedwater".

+This tank provides a net positive suction head for the pumps that are connected to it.

 ## Normal Operation